devadarshh/Visual-Studio-Code-Clone/README.md

 - 📁 Sidebar with File Explorer and Icons
 - 🧭 Activity Bar with VS Code-like icons
 - 🪟 Editor section with tabs and code view
-- 🌙 Dark theme
 - 📱 Responsive design

 ## 🛠️ Built With

 - HTML5
 - CSS3
-- Boxicons or Font Awesome (for icons, if used)

-## 📂 Folder Structure